dbtfree15/ngx-aitools/README.md

-#TODO: update the settings and instructions based on changes, including the concept of a placeholder .env file

 # Do more in Paperless NGX using LLMs

 This project is based on [**ngx-renamer**](https://github.com/chriskoch/ngx-renamer) by Christian Koch (chriskoch).
 I really enjoyed their work, but I had a real problem with sending my medical and tax documents, for instance, to OpenAI, and would much prefer to either send it to my own instance in the cloud or to a local instance of Ollama.